-'agent' of the Council being determined by the Head of Legal and Regulatory Services whose ruling will be final).
+'agent' of the Council being determined by the Chief Governance Officer whose ruling will be final).

 With the agreement of the Group Leaders and Independent Members and if required to enable effective decision making (or otherwise) in an emergency, the Chief Executive has power to amend the Standing Orders Relating to Meetings, the Scheme of Delegation, the Standing Orders Relating to Contracts or the Financial Regulations.
 Where agreement cannot be reached to do so, then the Chief Executive shall request the Provost to call a Special Meeting in accordance with Standing Order 5.4 to allow the Council to determine the matter in accordance with Standing Order 33.2.